scottyschup/ruby-curriculum/basic-design/refactoring.md

 A complicated interface can also signal a class that is doing too much.
 Probably there's an opportunity to break out responsibilities to other classes.

+We want to minimize the amount of coupling between our classes and objects.
+To understand how tightly coupled your classes are, ask yourself if you changed the internals of one class, would you have to change things in the other?
+If you do, you've likely coupled the two classes too tightly.

 [coupling-principles]:http://www.jasoncoffin.com/cohesion-and-coupling-principles-of-orthogonal-object-oriented-programming/
 [coupling-wiki]:http://en.wikipedia.org/wiki/Coupling_(computer_programming)